jinghuazhao/FM-pipeline/README.md

 9*  | chr | chromosome
 10* | pos | position

 This format is in line with joint/conditional analysis by GCTA.
-Note the last two columns are not required but were added as in one of our analyses UCSC does not provide all the coordinates as in the GWAS summary statistics -- this is around by settings `use_ucsc==0` and provision of `st.bed` containing the (chr, start, end, pos, rsid, r) sextuplets.
+Note the last two columns are not normally required as they are obtained from UCSC (`use_UCSC=1).
+However, for one of our analyses UCSC does not provide all the coordinates as in the GWAS summary statistics, so we set `use_ucsc==0` and provide`st.bed` containing the (chr, start, end, pos, rsid, r) sextuplets.

 The **second input file** is a list of SNPs for which finemapping will be conducted.